codediodeio/firestore-migrator/README.md

 - Clone and run `npm install`
 - Download the service account from your Firebase project settings, then save it as `credentials.json` in the project root.
-- `npm run build` and you're off and running.
+- `npm run build-link` and you're off and running.

 ## Import Data to Firestore